Charles S. Bell

-Charles Steele Bell (October 8, 1880 – May 6, 1965) was a lawyer from Cincinnati, Ohio who served as a prosecutor and judge.
+Charles Steele Bell (October 8, 1880 – May 6, 1965) was a lawyer from Cincinnati, Ohio, who served as a prosecutor and judge.
 He was Associate Justice of the Supreme Court of Ohio 1942–1947.

 Education

-Charles S. Bell was born October 8, 1880 in Carthage, Ohio to Samuel and Mary Alice Logan Bell.
+Bell was born October 8, 1880, in Carthage, Ohio, to Samuel and Mary Alice Logan Bell.
 When his father died, Bell dropped out of school at age sixteen to support his family.
 He was a railway clerk, and studied law at the night school of the YMCA School of Law (Cincinnati).
 He graduated in 1908, and was admitted to the Ohio bar in 1910.

 Legal

 Bell joined the private law practice of his brother, Samuel Walter Bell in 1910.
 He continued in solo practice when his brother was elected judge of the Cincinnati Municipal Court in 1916, and also was assistant solicitor of Carthage and Elmwood Place.
 He was assistant prosecuting attorney of Hamilton County beginning in 1919, and was later elected prosecuting attorney.